-Jerry Mitrovica is the Frank B. Baird, Jr. Professor of Science in the Department of Earth and Planetary Sciences.
+Jerry X. Mitrovica is the Frank B. Baird, Jr. Professor of Science in the Department of Earth and Planetary Sciences.

 Mitrovica’s interests involve numerical predictions and theoretical treatments of the Earth’s response to forcings with time scales that range from hours to billions of years.